Kotlin/kotlinx.serialization/docs/json.md

 ### Encoding raw, literal Json content (experimental)

+> This functionality is experimental and requires opting-in to [the experimental Kotlinx Serialization API](compatibility.md#experimental-api).

 In exceptional cases it might be necessary to encode a value as-is, without any alteration.
 This can be achieved with [JsonUnquotedLiteral].